 What an exhilarating time to begin graduate study in biomedical research!
 The explosion in new discoveries coupled to rapid advances in technology make it possible to tackle virtually any fundamental biological question that motivates you.
 Many of the most exciting developments have been made working at the interface between two (or more) disciplines.
 For this reason, today’s scientific researchers need to be collaborative, communicative, and imaginative.
 We develop these professional qualities in each of our 14 graduate programs starting from your first weeks in BBSP.
 Explore this Prospective Students section for details about how the BBSP structure can be tailored to your specific goals.

 What makes graduate study at UNC so special?
 In large part it’s the community of outstanding students and faculty working together.
-We recognize the integral role our diverse graduate student population plays in the research enterprise, and students are involved in internationally competitive projects from the beginning – no waiting on the sidelines for you!
+We recognize the integral role our diverse graduate student population plays in the research enterprise, and students are involved in internationally competitive projects from the beginning.
 For this reason many of UNC’s outstanding contributions to the frontiers of knowledge are the discoveries of dedicated and talented graduate students.

 Our graduates hold leadership positions in multiple professions: academia, biotechnology, public policy, education, scientific writing, and more.
 Becoming a top-notch independent scientist requires more than strong experimental skills however.
 We have established an extensive network of professional development resources to support you throughout your graduate training.
 These resources include specialized certificate programs, guidance with proposal writing, and career counseling.
 Explore the Professional Development (TIBBS) and Diversity & Outreach sections for more information about career support and unique growth opportunities .